VerifyTests/Verify/readme.md

 The clipboard will again contain the following:

-> move /Y "C:\Code\Sample\SampleTest.Simple.received.txt" "C:\Code\Sample\SampleTest.Simple.verified.txt"
+> move /Y "C:\Code\Sample\Sample.Test.received.txt" "C:\Code\Sample\Sample.Test.verified.txt"

 And the [Diff Tool](https://github.com/VerifyTests/DiffEngine) is will display the diff:

 ![SecondDiff](/docs/SecondDiff.png)

-The same approach can be used to verify the results and the change to `SampleTest.Simple.verified.txt` is committed to source control along with the change to `ClassBeingTested`.
+The same approach can be used to verify the results and the change to `Sample.Test.verified.txt` is committed to source control along with the change to `ClassBeingTested`.

 ### Disable Clipboard